Vernon Schillinger: Season 5

 Meanwhile, Robson has to get his gum tissue replaced.
 Schillinger suggests that Robson see Dr. Faraj, the Muslim prison dentist.
 In retaliation for Robson's racist insults, Faraj replaces Robson's tissue with that of a Black man.
 When word gets out, Aryan leaders on the outside order a reluctant Schillinger to kick Robson out of the Brotherhood.
 Beecher, feeling remorse about what happened to Guenzel, attempts to get Sister Pete to talk to him.
 Guenzel is later killed after Schillinger convinces him to escape.
 Beecher testifies against Schillinger, who is moved to solitary confinement.
 Before this happens, Schillinger tasks Wolfgang Cutler, a prospective Aryan member, to kill a Black inmate.
 Cutler targets Saïd, but is instead attacked and nearly killed by Black inmate Omar White.
+Following Wolfgang's death, Latino inmate Miguel Alvarez has been left everything in his will, Schillinger makes clear Alvarez is to hand it all over to Cutler's widow Cathy Jo.
+Which Alvarez does, after becoming suspicious about Cathy Jo's visits and discovering from an Aaryan that they are having a relationship.
+He has associates outside prison threaten her not to come back and has Alvarez beaten up, this is the last straw for Miguel, who after losing his parole appeal to a zealous Latino on the parole board, who doesn't like him for being a criminal spirals into drugs.

 Season 6

 Schillinger is released from solitary, on the condition that he does not rape any more inmates.
 He immediately orally rapes Franklin Winthrop, who offers to kill Beecher's father Harrison, who had been visiting Oz to help Keller overturn his murder conviction, if he can join the Aryans.
 Schillinger accepts, and Winthrop kills Beecher's father after paying the guards to lock him in a corridor.
 Meanwhile, a family friend of Schillinger's, Mayor Wilson Loewen, faces trial for reportedly assisting the Ku Klux Klan in murder of two young Black girls in 1963.
 The trial leads to a full-scale race riot in the city, which spreads into Oz, putting the entire prison in lockdown.
 When the lockdown is over, Loewen is sent to Oz and put in Unit J with Beecher.

 When Beecher saves Loewen from choking, Schillinger is so grateful that he agrees not to interfere with Beecher's parole.
 However, Beecher (unaware of Loewen's ties to the Brotherhood) rebuffs Schillinger and tells him it was simply his "instinct" to help Loewen.
 When Keller intervenes in Beecher's parole and gets him sent back to Oz, Schillinger decides to call a truce with Keller.
 Despite Beecher saving Schillinger's idol, the truce is ultimately undone when Loewen expresses regret for supporting Schillinger, having learned of his vendetta against Beecher.
 In addition, Loewen tells Schillinger that he never really liked him.